-How does the Solar Investment Tax Credit work?
+How Does the Solar Investment Tax Credit Work?

 A tax credit is a dollar-for-dollar reduction in the income taxes that a person or company claiming the credit would otherwise pay the federal government.
 The ITC is based on the amount of investment in solar property.
 Both the residential and commercial ITC are equal to 30 percent of the basis that is invested in eligible property which have commence construction through 2019.
-The ITC then steps down to 26 percent in 2020 and 22 percent in 2021.
-After 2023, the residential credit will drop to zero while the commercial and utility credit will drop to a permanent 10 percent.
+The ITC then steps down to 26 percent for projects that begin construction in 2020 and 22 percent for projects that begin in 2021.
+After 2021, the residential credit will drop to zero while the commercial and utility credit will drop to a permanent 10 percent.